ViaAnalytics/AVI/README.md

 4. An MQTT broker for real-time messaging.
 5. A Postgres database.

 AVI is a complex system with a large number of moving parts, and familiarity with Java, Android, Python, SQL, and database and server administration will be useful if not critical in deploying and maintaining it.
-AVI was originally developed by (VIA Analytics)[www.v-a.io].
+AVI was originally developed by [VIA Analytics](www.v-a.io).

 ## Deployment procedure